 Treat the Cause of Your Dry Eye

-LipiFlow is intended for the application of localized heat and pressure in adults patients with Meibomian Gland Dysfunction (MGD), also known as evaporate dry eye or lipid deficient dry eye.
+LipiFlow is intended for the application of localized heat and pressure in adult patients with Meibomian Gland Dysfunction (MGD), also known as evaporating dry eye or lipid deficient dry eye.

 How LipiFlow Works:

 - LipiFlow uses a disposable eyepiece to apply controlled heat to the inner eyelids and intermittent gentle pressure to the outer eyelid.

 - LipiFlow facilitates the release of lipids from the blocked Meibomian glands allowing the natural flow of lipids to resume.